Homelessness in Seattle: Responses

 In addition to sanctioned homeless encampments, Seattle philanthropists have also become involved with serving the disenfranchised.
 The Seattle Block Project builds tiny homes in volunteers' backyards to house a single vetted individual.
 The goal of the project is to give a person a second chance.
 The project offers the opportunity for stability and safety, while asking the community to be involved in both donating space and labor.
-Through housing an individual and asking others to participate in the project the return is twofold, a person gets a safe place to live, and a community comes together to help the homeless.
+Through housing an individual and asking others to participate in the project, the return is twofold, a person gets a safe place to live, and a community comes together to help the homeless.
 The Aurora Commons is a private effort to provide services to the homeless on Aurora Avenue North.
-As of January 2020, more than 5,578 homeless people were living in the King County.
+As of January 2020, more than 5,578 homeless people were living in King County.
 In 2020 there were recorded 140 nominative deaths among them.

 In June 2021, the Seattle City Council approved a plan to use $49 million of the $128 million from federal COVID-19 relief funds to support the city's homeless population.
 The plan put money towards direct cash assistance and aid programs, housing resources, enhanced shelter and outreach services, and small business recovery.